UA-WP-admin/UA-Divi-Child/README.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+This Divi Child Theme adds addtional action hooks to the header, footer, and sidebar templates.

 == Installation ==